 Keep in mind that the Touchpoint you are creating when closing a Task will automatically be associated with the same SuccessFlow as the Task.

 Creating a Touchpoint from a Campaign

-When creating a Campaign, you can decide if you would like that Campaign to be counted as a customer Touchpoint.
-Note that even if you do not select your Campaign to become a Touchpoint, it will still be visible under the Timeline on the Account Profile.
+When creating a Campaign, you can decide if you would like that Campaign to be counted as a customer touch, meaning it will be counted in "Last Touch", it will show as a customer touch in the Timeline but it will not counted under the "# of Touchpoints" Segment filter.
+Note that even if you do not select your Campaign to become a customer touch, it will still be visible under the Timeline on the Account Profile.

 Viewing all your Touchpoints